Spectral CUSUM for Online Network Structure Change Detection: Introduction

-There's a wide research study for off-line community detection which deals with static networks.
+{\it Community detection} in the {\it offline} setting (i.e., when the samples are collected beforehand and inference is made in one-shot) is a well-studied problem (see \cite{abbe2017community} for a survey).
 For example, spectral methods based on eigenvectors of the graph Laplacian are used in \cite{fiedler1973algebraic,pothen1990partitioning}.
-The so-called Kernighan–Lin algorithm \cite{kernighan1970efficient} uses a greedy algorithm to improve an initial division of the network.
-Fortunato \cite{fortunato2010community} provides a comprehensive introduction from a statistical inference point of view which readers can refer to this for more details.
+Besides, there are many practical algorithms for community detection (see, e.g., \cite{fortunato2010community}), including the so-called Kernighan–Lin algorithm \cite{kernighan1970efficient}, which uses a greedy algorithm to improve an initial division of the network and a genetic algorithm named Ga-net \cite{pizzuti2008ga} to detect the community structure by calculating the community score.
+However, offline community detection cannot be used to detect community changes if the graph is dynamic.

-Online community change detection is also of great significance if we are dealing with dynamic networks.
-For instance, a modularity based online community detection algorithm \cite{pan2014online} is used to deal with large complex networks.
-Simensen's work \cite{marangoni2015sequential} for online community detection is based on the adjacency matrix of the dynamic graphs.
-Reconstruction of planted clustering is applied in \cite{anagnostopoulos2016community} given the ability to query for small pieces of local information about the graph.
-However, none of these works give a statistical perspective and asymptotic analysis for quickest change-point detection in communities.

-The contribution of this paper can be summarized as follows.
-We represent a dynamic random graph using the model where every edge is sampled from a Gaussian distribution.
-Then we propose the spectral CUSUM procedure to detect the emerging communities in a low dimensional subspace.
-Theoretical analysis is provided to show the asymptotic optimality of our approach.

-The stochastic block model (SBM) \cite{abbe2017community,abbe2014exact} has been widely used and extensively studies in the last few decades mainly to solve these challenges.
-In this paper, we consider a different setting where the samples are generated from Gaussian distributions with different mean values for different groups.
-Although the stochastic block model is a natural one for modeling communities, the Gaussian model is flexible and meaningful as well.
-However, in the Gaussian case, the analysis technique is different from the SBM.
-To the best of our knowledge, this is the first theoretical results characterizing the threshold of the community detection task under Gaussian models.